1 | Who is Health Matching Account Services?

 Yes.
 The HMA would be portable in this situation as well as if the individual employee was sponsoring it on their own.

 Each HMA owner, whether it be a family or individual, will always be provided with their own personalized HMA Medical Benefits Visa® Prepaid Card, which can be used and swiped at the point of service to pay for qualifying medical expenses.
-For any elective procedures such as plastic surgery and lasik among others, as well as home health and long term care expenses, these expenses will be covered on a mail-in reimbursement basis.
+For any elective procedures such as plastic surgery and lasik among others, as well as home health and long term care expenses, these expenses will be covered on a mail-in reimbursement basis when an original, itemized receipt is submitted within 30 days of the procedure.

 The HMA Medical Benefits Visa® Prepaid Card covers 213 (d) medical expenses by swiping your card at the point-of-sale.
 These expenses include pharmacy and drug store purchases as well as doctor and hospital visits, dental, vision and chiropractic among others.

 In addition, your HMA account can also be used to pay for elective procedures such as plastic surgery, lasik and fertility as well as long term care and home health expenses among others.
-These medical expenses can be covered on a mail-in reimbursement basis.
+These medical expenses can be covered on a mail-in reimbursement basis by mailing in proof of the procedure (typically an original, itemized receipt) and the amount of the claim within 30 days of the procedure date in order to qualify for a reimbursement.